 Download a PDF of our ‘Online Media Law for schools’ explainer document for more information and rates.

-We combine an overview of the legislation with interactive discussion of real-life case studies to ensure pupils have a practical (as well as theoretical) understanding of where those legal boundaries lie and to make the sessions engaging and dynamic for students and staff.
+Presentations and workshops combine an overview of the legislation with interactive discussion of real-life case studies to ensure participants have a practical (as well as theoretical) understanding of where those legal boundaries lie and to make the sessions engaging and dynamic for students and staff.
+Sessions always conclude with time for open Q&A, and suggested key resources for further advice and support.
+Bookings can easily be tailored to suit school requirements re: content, timing or style of delivery.
+Please get in touch to discuss your school’s needs.

 “Thank you for providing a fast-paced, highly intelligent and relevant survey of online media law for our 6th form.
 Pupils were appreciative and staff were taking notes.
 We will be asking you to talk to other year groups very soon.” - Brian Smith, Head of Wellbeing at Westminster School